MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/attributionmodeltype.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-description: Reserved.
+description: Determines which attribution model is used with a conversion goal.
 ---
 # AttributionModelType Value Set - Campaign Management
-Determines which attribution model, _LastTouch_ or _LastClick_, is used with a conversion goal.
+Determines which attribution model is used with a conversion goal.

 ## Syntax
 ```xml